Quick Start

 This guide will help you learn VQL through practical examples, starting with basic queries and progressing to more complex scenarios.
 Use the examples in this document to familiarize yourself with Veza graph search concepts, and how they can be expressed using Veza Query Language (VQL).

-After specifying the source node, you can apply filters (WHERE
+After specifying the source node, you can apply filters (

 clauses) and relationship constraints (RELATED TO